Sciences Po: Financial scandals

 In July 2015, Jean-Claude Casanova, the former president of the Foundation Nationale des Sciences Politiques, the private trust which manages Sciences Po, was fined €1500 for failing to properly consult the Foundation's Administrative Council over budgeting decisions involving public money.
 The Court of Financial and Budgetary Discipline eventually found Casanova guilty, but gave him a lenient sentence because the procedures had some part of regularity and because it was not customary in Sciences Po to follow all the financial rules.

 In February 2016, the Court of Audit noted that reforms had been made, but stated that greater transparency was still needed.
-Frédéric Mion, director of Sciences Po since 2013, defended the school's record and asked the judges to write their report again.
+Frédéric Mion, the then director of Sciences Po, defended the school's reforms.

 Access to the Bar

-Originally, only the "maîtrise en droit" delivered after 4 years of study by universités (as opposed to Grandes écoles like Sciences Po) was giving access to the legal profession.
-As soon as 2004, fearing for the access to the bar and legal professions to be open to institutions that are not faculties of law in universités, 54 professors of law signed a long text in the 'Recueil Dalloz' (major French legal journal), called "The Fight for the Law".
-They pointed out in particular the problem of the quality of the knowledge of legal professionals and of their deontology, should it be otherwise.
-They managed to have the education in law to have a special place in the French Code of Education.
-The move was co-led by Guillaume Drago, professor at Paris II Panthéon-Assas, and François Gaudu, professor at Paris 1 Pantheon-Sorbonne.